 If you are looking for a secular homeschool curriculum check out our top picks.

-Gaming Chair – Freddie got this for Christmas, so it was a win win.
+- Gaming Chair: If your child enjoys gaming or spends long hours sitting at their desk, a gaming chair can provide extra comfort and support.
+My son got this one for Christmas, so it was a win-win.
 In fact, a lot of our homeschool room supplies were either birthday or Christmas gifts.

-White Board – This I would say is a must, well certainly for us.
+- White Board: This I would say is a must, well certainly for us.
 We use it to plan what topics we are going to cover in the week.
 We have also started using it to show what we might be doing in the day.
 It is a great visual reminder of what we have planned.
-Chalkola chalk markers work great on whiteboards too.

 What homeschool room ideas do you have?
 Let me know in the comments, I’m always looking for new suggestions.